TRANSPARENT GOVERNMENT IS A HALLMARK OF A HEALTHY DEMOCRACY

 A 21st century democracy requires strong transparency and disclosure laws so everyone knows who is funding political campaigns.
 Secret money in elections is unacceptable and undemocratic.

 The need for heightened transparency has never been more urgent, as millions of dollars from anonymous sources flood into elections around the country.
-In New Mexico, we see out-of-state special interests investing unprecedented amounts of money in every election — from statewide races to local ballot initiatives.
+In New Mexico, we see out-of-state special interests investing unprecedented amounts of money in every election — from statewide races to local ballot initiatives to school board seats.

 The Citizens United Supreme Court decision brought huge sums of money into our politics.
 However, the U.S. Supreme Court, in that decision and others, has also upheld the need for disclosure.